 Famous fairy tales of the French Perrault and Madame d'Alnou as well as the German Brothers Grimm originate in an Italian's work, The Pentamerone by Giambattista Basile.
 He recorded and adapted tales that are believed to have been orally transmitted around Crete and Venice.
 His work contains earlier versions of Cinderella, Rapunzel, Puss in Boots, Sleeping Beauty, and Hansel and Gretel.
 Charles Perrault acknowledged he used Basile's collection.

-These Italian tales are selected from many collections, and some of them have been updated a bit by me.
-In addition, a selection of fine tales from Sicily has got its own page. [⇒]
+These Italian tales are selected from many collections, and some of them have been updated a bit here.
+Also worth noting here: a selection of fine tales from Sicily has got its own page. [⇒]

 Written and oral tales intertwine.
 Some folk tale motifs are found in ancient myths, for example.
 Oral tales may get many variants.
 Oral folk tales who are written down and translated, may also give rise to different lore - for example, the ancient Greek myth of Eros and Psyche reappears in folk tales with some elements in common with the myth, and other elements added.
 And different countries have different tales around similar motifs.